isaboll1/PDA-Python-Lib/README.md

         print(string+':', 'rejected')
 ```

-You can read inputs in a stepwise manner to see how the stack changes on each step from transtitons through the PDA, as well as the state that you end up on from the transition.
+You can read inputs in a stepwise manner to see how the stack changes on each step from transtitons through the PDA, as well as the state that you end up on from the transition, and the input that is being processed in the next transition.

 To do this, use the "read_input_stepwise" method in the library.
 For example, using the PDA from the last example, if we were to call
 ```python